George Rhoads: Audiokinetic ball machine sculptures

 In 1981, Rhoads was commissioned to build a sculpture entitled 42nd Street Ballroom for the New York/New Jersey Port Authority Bus Terminal in New York City, which ushered in a period of production for larger, monumental ball machine sculptures.
 In these large machines, chain-driven lifters carry balls to the top of the sculpture.
 Then, using only gravity, the balls travel down several different tracks that loop, twist and spiral.
 The balls trigger motion, hit objects, strike bells, gongs, chimes, drums and even xylophone bars, allowing each machine to create its own music.
 Once the ball reaches the bottom of the sculpture, it is lifted to the top and the process continues.

 In 1990, Rhoads created a kinetic rolling ball sculpture titled Newton's Dream that was installed at the Franklin Institute in Philadelphia.
 It was replaced with a pair of new machines, jointly titled Newton's Convergence, in 2017.

 Rhoads' sculptures have been installed in public spaces and private collections around the world.
 The pieces range in size from small wall-mounted sculptures to machines that fill entire rooms and span multiple stories.
 Some of his work belongs to permanent museum collections at institutions like the Museum of Modern Art in New York and the Art Institute of Chicago.
 Nearly all of his sculptures are still in operation and they have been noted for their popularity with the public.

 In 2007, Creative Machines (located in Tucson, Arizona) took over the creation of Rhoads' sculptures and continues the tradition of Rhoads' artwork.
 The company continues to use the techniques developed by Rhoads in its ball machine sculptures by incorporating similar fabrication methods, design elements and strategies for making reliable, long lasting sculptures.

 Death

-Rhoads died at his son's home in Chinon, France, on July 9, 2021, at the age of 95.
+Rhoads died at the home of dupuis laura in loudun, France, on July 9, 2021, at the age of 95.